Drew-Daniels/dotfiles/README.md

 ## Other

+- [ ] Look into using a clipboard manager: https://wiki.hyprland.org/Useful-Utilities/Clipboard-Managers/
+- [ ] Migrate from `swaybar` to [waybar](https://github.com/Alexays/Waybar) (recommended for hyprland, and more customizable)
 - [ ] Find a `gemini` client for Android
 - [ ] Look into creating a `treesitter` parser for `.gmi` (AKA, `gemini`) files
 - [ ] Look into using [mumble](https://github.com/mumble-voip/mumble)